-We’re still quite early into the year, but it’s never too soon to highlight our picks for the best Nike shoes of the year, so far.
+The year is not quite over yet, but we’ve gone ahead and rounded up our picks for the best Nike sneakers of the year, so far.

 Each weekend brings a laundry list of big releases, and we know all too well that keeping track of 2019’s best drops is no small task.
 At the end of the year, look out for our annual Highsnobiety Crowns awards, where we recap the best of the best, including the best sneakers that dropped over 12 months.
 In case you missed it, our pick for the best sneaker of 2018 was the Nike React Element 87.